 After that it was mostly midwest duty posts.
 Dad was highly decorated.
 Always promoted “below the zone”.
 He was the first navigator in SAC history to command a B52 Wing from the Navigators Chair.
 Later he moved over to Peacekeeper Missiles and commanded a Missile Wing.
 I believe he is also the only SAC Colonel to have commanded two Wings under separate missions.

 After my Mom died of cancer in 1985, Dad sent me off to Los Angeles with my college degree to work at Northrop Corporation.
-Thats where I double-dipped and played another round of college Lacrosse at Loyola Marymount, where I received one of my two advanced degrees.
-I spent every hour I could surfing, playing Lacrosse and volleyball and building a commodities trading model that I sold to Dean Witter.
-I had a house in Manhattan Beach, a Condo in Pacific Palisades, and a loft in Santa Monica.
+I pulled out a MBA at Northrop University (which is mostly Bullshit because the school lost its accreditation).
+But, I double-dipped and played another round of college Lacrosse at Loyola Marymount.
+I spent every hour I could surfing, playing Lacrosse and volleyball while trying to be the man David Sugarman said I could be learning stocks.
 That’s where I also met Joanne, twenty-two years ago, this December.
 I’ve never “seen” another girls since (just like my Dad).

-I still surf, have the girl of my dreams, and love Lacrosse.
+I still surf when I can, have the girl of my dreams, and love Lacrosse.
 Most of its tied to California, some how.

 I’m certain my own daughters will read these stories one day. perhaps they will remember the “face of their father” and value his memories – they’ve formed me, after all. so, I’m delighted to share them with all of you, as well.